MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 Diphthongs

 Every oral vowel other than /i/ and /e/ can form a phonetic diphthong with \[i̯\] as its second element, resulting in \[ɛi̯\], \[ai̯\], \[ɔi̯\], \[oi̯\], and \[ui̯\].
 The nasal vowels /ã/ and /ũ/ can do the same, nasalizing \[i̯\] and resulting in \[ɐ̃ĩ̯\] and \[ʊ̃ĩ̯\].
 However, these diphthongs consistently behave as though they phonemically end in a coda consonant.
 Suffixes that change form when attaching to closed syllables treat them as closed, and they are never followed by codas, which is consistent with the fact that in all other closed syllables, codas contain only one segment.
 These phonetic diphthongs are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/.
-In accordance with this analysis, they will be written in broad transcription as /j/.
+In accordance with this analysis, they will be written in broad transcription with /j/.

 #### A.B.C.
 Romanization for vowels

 - Unstressed /e ~ ɛ/ and /o ~ ɔ/ will be respectively romanized as ⟨e⟩ and ⟨o⟩.
 - In accordance with the analysis in the last section, phonetic diphthongs will have their second element spelled as ⟨y⟩, such as in ⟨ay⟩, ⟨oy⟩, and ⟨uy⟩.

-### A.B.
-Word stress
+### <a name="word_stress"></a>A.B.
+Word stress <a href="#table_of_contents">^</a>

-Stress in Exwachil is not lexically phonemic, with primary stress falling on the last syllable of most words.
+Stress in Exwachil is not lexically phonemic, with primary stress falling on the last syllable of almost(?) all inflected words.
 Exwachil is a syllable-timed language, so stressed and unstressed syllables have roughly the same length and volume, with the greatest difference between them being pitch.

 #### A.B.C.
 Exceptions to stress patterns

-The possessive suffixes on nouns and the agent agreement suffixes on verbs, which are identical in form, do not attract stress, which stays on the last syllable of the stem.
+Set A markers do not attract stress, which stays on the last syllable of the stem.
 In this way, stress is technically contrastive, as there are minimal pairs that differ only in primary stress placement, such as /??.??.ˈ??/, '\[wordA\]', and /??.ˈ??.??/, '\[wordB-A???\]' (?).

-### A.B.
-Phonotactics
+### <a name="phonotactics"></a>A.B.
+Phonotactics <a href="#table_of_contents">^</a>

 The syllable structure of Exwachil is as follows:

-    (C)(A)V(A/B)
+    (C) (A) V (A/B)

     C = any consonant
     A = any approximant (/l/ or /j/)